INTENTION TO SUBMIT

 • the underlying science or data are so defective that the results and conclusions are useless, and cannot be corrected by a reanalysis of data.

-The reports received by the School Postgraduate Office are scrutinised by the Academic Leader of Research.
+The reports are forwarded to the School Postgraduate Office by the College Research Office and are scrutinised by the Academic Leader of Research.
 Given that there are three reports, which may not agree with each other, it is necessary that an overall decision is made after careful consideration of the three reports.
 This process is known as coordination, and may be undertaken by the Academic Leader or a senior academic.
 The coordinator then writes a coordination report which summarises the examiners’ recommendations and recommends which of the four categories above appears most appropriate to the thesis.
-This recommendation is considered by the Dean and Head of School, who may accept the recommendation, but may request reconsideration if, in their opinion, the recommendation is inappropriate.
+This recommendation is considered by the College Dean of Research, who may accept the recommendation, but may request reconsideration if, in their opinion, the recommendation is inappropriate.

 LEARNING THE INITIAL OUTCOME

-The School Postgraduate Office will communicate with the student and supervisor as soon as possible, conveying the Dean’s decision and providing them with both the coordination report and the two examiners reports.
+The College Research Office will inform the School Postgraduate Office of the College Dean of Research’s decision, and the Postgraduate Office will communicate with the student and supervisor as soon as possible, conveying the CDR’s decision and providing them with both the coordination report and the three examiners reports.
 All reports are however anonymized with names and identifying material removed.

 CORRECTIONS AND RE-EXAMINATION

 If the decision is Pass, then no further action is needed.
-The Dean and Head of School will declare that you are now “degree complete” (DC) which enables the school postgraduate office to indicate on your academic record that you have completed the degree, and are ready for graduation.
+The College Dean of Research will declare that you are now “degree complete” (DC) which enables the school postgraduate office to indicate on your academic record that you have completed the degree, and are ready for graduation.

 If the decision is for Major corrections and re-examination, then you and your supervisor will discuss what needs to be done.
 You should regard yourself as being under caution: the revised thesis will be returned to the same examiner who recommended re-examination for their decision.
 Take their recommendations extremely seriously and attend to them diligently.
 Once you have finished your corrections and your supervisor is satisfied, resubmit the thesis along with a letter containing a list of all corrections made to the School Postgraduate Office.
-They will send your documents out to the examiner or examiners who requested re-examination.
+They will forwarded your documents to the College Research Office who will send it out to the examiner or examiners who requested re-examination.
 The examiners’ second reports, once received, are reviewed and coordinated as described above.
 You are only allowed to resubmit the thesis once for further examination.
 If an examiner requests a re-examination on an already re-examined thesis, this is regarded as a fail.

 A failed thesis has very serious consequences for the student.
 There is no opportunity to rewrite the thesis, or to repeat or extend the work of the project.
 In effect both the project and the thesis have to be thrown away and a whole new PhD commenced.

-Occasionally the college may appoint an additional examiner, either to replace one of the initial examiners who find themselves unable to mark the thesis or is particularly slow in marking, or occasionally to resolve a deadlocked decision.
+Occasionally the college may appoint a fourth examiner, either to replace one of the initial examiners who find themselves unable to mark the thesis or who is unacceptably slow in doing so, or occasionally to resolve a deadlocked decision.